Billion-Dollar Gamble: How A 'Singular Hero' Helped Start A New Field In Physics

 For years, these detectors hunted for gravitational waves ... and found nothing.

 Scientists stuck with it.
 They improved the detectors' instruments.
-And in 2015, Isaacson traveled to Maine for a getaway with Weiss and another colleague, who opened up a laptop to reveal measurements that were made just a couple days before.
+And in 2015, Isaacson traveled to Maine for a getaway with Weiss and another colleague, who opened up a laptop to reveal measurements that were made just a couple of days before.

 It was the first-ever detection of gravitational waves, from two black holes that collided over a billion light-years away.
 "It was absolutely clear that this fantastic thing had just happened," Isaacson recalls.